michelderu/insurance/README.md

 - **BedrockFlow**: Has steps for ingesting and mapping Bedrock customer data.
 - **CustomerMastering**: Has a mastering step for matching and merging duplicate customers across the Advantage and Bedrock datasets.

-There is also a flow to enrich data
+There is also a flow to enrich data (OPTIONAL)

 - **customEnrichment**: Has steps for ingestion and a custom step to enrich customer data